Migration from WARDEN / WARDEN‑roboto

 AttestationResultgains aVerifiedmarker; NOOP results are distinct.AttestationResult.Erroralways carries acause.AttestationValueException.Reason.TIMEis renamed toSTATEMENT_TIME.- Non-configured platforms return

 AttestationResult.Errorwith a configuration cause.
-See Error Handling.
+See Error Handling. - Roboto verification now returns the verified certificate chain (

 Time Handling and Validity